 KUKA Group continuously monitors other risks and mitigates these to the greatest extent possible.
-There is no evidence of environmental risks from operational activities, since the company largely abstains from the use of hazardous materials and the locations are regularly certified to ISO 14001.
+Possible risks to the environment due to operational activities are predominantly attributable to the use of hazardous substances.
+Waters and soils can also be adversely affected by the legal disposal of waste, or even by unforeseeable accidents.
+Such events cannot be completely ruled out despite all precautionary measures taken.
+KUKA therefore takes wide-ranging preventive measures to ensure continual minimization of the potential environmental impact.
+Most of our production locations work according to internationally recognized management system standards in the areas of environment (ISO 14001), energy (ISO 50001), quality (ISO 9001) and other industry-specific regulations, for example, VDA 6 Part 4.
+For many years, KUKA has had a cross-location environmental management system.
 The Group owns some of the buildings and properties that it uses for its business operations.
 As a result, the company is exposed to risks associated with any residual pollution, soil contamination or other damaging substances that may be discovered on its properties.
 There is currently no evidence of any situations that would have a negative impact on the measurement of balance sheet items.
 However, it cannot be ruled out that any such situations, which could, for example, require costly clean-up operations to be undertaken, will occur in the future.
 At the locations, risks relating to fire protection, water and media supply, static and construction defects are regularly investigated.
-These are assessed by experts and measures are taken to improve the risk.
+These are assessed by experts and measures are taken to minimize the risk.